 As outside temperatures cool, homeowners tend to look for the quickest ways to revamp their homes with appropriate seasonal décor.
-For some, creating cozy spaces indoors is a necessary step toward keeping warm throughout the long winter months.
+For some, creating cozy spaces indoors and utilizing décor that adds warmth to their interiors is a necessary step throughout the long winter months.
 Nothing says autumn quite like cuddling up inside with a warm mug of cocoa in a comfortable, soothing environment.

 Winterize home designs by incorporating the following temporary – or permanent – elements.

 Faux-fur accessories add textural diversity to interiors.
 Utilize warm accouterments to dramatically benefit bland homes.
 This is especially useful with rentals where there are unchangeable white walls and carpets.
 You may also want to use animal-inspired materials also create a remote cabin-like feel, even in the heart of a bustling metropolis.

 Use furs to enhance beyond aesthetics as residents and guests can wear furs while reading or watching television for extra heat.
 Skip tampering with the thermostat and wasting energy costs.
 Instead, drape blankets over sofas, chairs and beds for easy access.

 Crave the element of fire but lack a working chimney?
 Consider strategically placing candles around the home to mimic the appearance of a crackling fire.
 While candles won’t emanate as much heat as a real wood-burning fire, their dim illumination creates cozy lighting to combat chilly autumn nights.

 More so, relying on candlelight instead of electricity helps homeowners save money long-term.

 Homeowners considering replacing large pieces of furniture might want to opt for luxe, tufted leather sofas over mid-century modern couches or sleek seating options.
 Upholstered furnishings are more comfortable in cooler temperatures, unlike leather or plastic that is cold on contact.